AB 1111 - Common Course Numbering System

 What is AB 1111?

-AB 1111 is a California law designed to simplify course navigation across the California Community College (CCC) system.
-It requires all CCCs to adopt a Common Course Numbering (CCN) system for general education and transfer pathway courses.
+AB 1111 is a California law designed to simplify course navigation across the California Community Colleges (CCC) system.
+It requires all CCC to adopt a Common Course Numbering (CCN) system for general education and transfer pathway courses.
 This ensures that comparable courses have the same course numbers at every CCC statewide.

 When does this take effect?

-Beginning in the 2025-26 academic year, some courses will transition to the CCN system.
-This is an ongoing process that will take several years to fully implement.
-For details, refer to the course descriptions in this catalog.
+Beginning in the 2025–26 academic year, colleges began transitioning select courses to the CCN system.
+This is an ongoing, multi-year process that will continue over several academic years.

 • COMM C1000 – Introduction to Public Speaking (formerly: COMS 020)